Cosmo-Tech/azure-digital-twins-simulator-connector/README.md

 #### New Features
 * Add filters for twins and relationships which enable subgraph querying of an ADT instance:
 **N.B:**
-- Filter conditional is defined regarding a JSON format: e.g. {"propertyName": "propertyValue"}
+- Filter conditional is defined regarding a JSON format: e.g. `{"propertyName": "propertyValue"}`
 - Filters are optional (ADT connector will fetch everything in ADT instance when not defined)
 - Several filters will generate queries with AND condition:
   - e.g:
-  - filters: {"propertyName1": "propertyValue1","propertyName2": "propertyValue2"}
+  - filters: `{"propertyName1": "propertyValue1","propertyName2": "propertyValue2"}`
   - resulting queries:
-    - "SELECT * FROM digitaltwins T WHERE T.propertyName1 = 'propertyValue1' AND T.propertyName2 = 'propertyValue2'"
+    - "`SELECT * FROM digitaltwins T WHERE T.propertyName1 = 'propertyValue1' AND T.propertyName2 = 'propertyValue2'`"
-    - "SELECT * FROM RELATIONSHIPS R WHERE R.propertyName1 = 'propertyValue1' AND R.propertyName2 = 'propertyValue2'"
+    - "`SELECT * FROM RELATIONSHIPS R WHERE R.propertyName1 = 'propertyValue1' AND R.propertyName2 = 'propertyValue2'`"

 #### Documentation:
+* Add doc for __TWIN_FILTERS__ environment variable
-* Add doc for ADT_SUB_GRAPH_FILTERS environment variable
+* Add doc for __RELATION_FILTERS__ environment variable

 ### Version 2.4.0